Children’s Karate in Chalfont, Warminster and Warrington, PA

-As an expecting parent of a little girl, I want nothing but the best.
-As an infant, I want her to be loved in a safe, secure, happy environment.
+As an expectant parent of a little girl, I wanted nothing but the best.
+As an infant, I wanted her to be loved in a safe, secure, happy environment.
 As she grows older, I can’t wait to expose her to events, activities that shape her physical and mental ability in a positive way.
-Being a martial artist for 23 years with Amerikick and a martial arts professional for 12 years, I can honestly say that there are few places better suited for us, as a parents to help us in successfully raising a child.
+Being a martial artist for 23 years with Amerikick and a martial arts professional for 12 years, I can honestly say that there are few places better suited for us, as parents to help us in successfully raising a child.
 Kids karate, when taught properly by the right professional is a powerful development tool.

 If you are anything like me, you are probably asking “why?”
 Below are a few of the reasons that hopefully satisfy your curiosity:

 Kids karate classes provide a maximized learning environment!

 As human beings, we take in information verbally, visually and kinesthetically.
 With this knowledge as a constant, there are communication outlets that address the verbal (such as a college lecture), outlets that address the visual (such as text in a book or observed behavior) and outlets that address the kinesthetic (such as trial and error).
 The right karate class with the right teacher addresses all learning outlets with the right message.

 Kicking and punching is just the start.